noahehall/theBookOfNoah/linux/cmdline.md

           - # a number indicating the 1-based index for which matched text should be substituted
           - g indicating that new text shoudld be substitutded for all occurrences of the existing text
           - p indicating that the contents of the original line should be printed
-          - w which means to write the results of the substitution to a file
+          - w which means to write the results of the substitution to a file'
+        - `i insertthisline` add a new line before the specified line
+        - `a appendthisline` append a new line after the specified line
+        - `c change this line`
     - line addressing
       - by default the cmds apply to all lines of text
       - this enables you apply a cmd only to specific lines/group of lines